 There are often positions available during the school year and summer months.
 Check out our Career Opportunities section to see what positions are currently available or send your curriculum vitae (cv) and cover letter to one of our principal investigators (PIs) directly.
 A follow-up phone call or a drop-by visit is always encouraged.
 Job opportunities may also be posted on the Job Bank website.

 The public is often seeking information on individual lakes.
 Much of this information can be found in our Reports and Publications Section.
 Additional information can also be found on the City of Greater Sudbury’s Lake Health page.

 I have an algae bloom in my lake and I’m not sure if it’s blue-green or not.
 I’d like to report it, whom do I contact?

 If you suspect that blue-green algae is present in a waterway in the Sudbury area please report it to the Sudbury & District Health Unit.

-The Guide to eating Ontario Sportfish is a publication of the The Ministry of the Environment which lets you know if you should be eating fish from your lake and if so, how much?
+The Guide to eating Ontario Fish is a publication of The Ministry of the Environment which lets you know if you should be eating fish from your lake and if so, how much.

 How can we get the data you collect (water chemistry, physical fish information, fish contaminant levels)?

 The person collecting the data is not always the individual who is responsible for the project at hand.
 Oftentimes, technicians at the Living with Lakes Centre collect data for government monitoring projects and send the samples elsewhere for analysis.
 A great example of this is the Sportfish Contaminant Monitoring Program run by the Ontario Ministry of the Environment.
 Provincial government monitoring programs are often open to making their data public, although there may be substantial lag time before the samples are processed and the data is available.
 In these cases, a quick internet search will usually guide you to the correct person to contact for data requests.